ivineb/diverse-tv/README.md

 are mostly represented, followed by BIPOCs, and lastly, Queer and Trans folks.
 --
 This project helped change my tv consumption habits; I have been questioning who the shows are made by, and how diverse is the cast.
-I hope that this piece will help influencing people to think twice about their watching consumption, and support inclusivity.
+I hope that this piece will help influence people to think twice about their watching consumption, and support inclusivity.

 --
 I coded the TV using P5.js to show how the entertainment industry is lacking inclusivity, I displayed that through two graphs.